oanguenot/webrtc-experiments/documentation/Integrating webRTC.md

 By separing your WebRTC code in separate modules, you will keep closed that technology and avoid having to patch every views each time you enhance your application or each time there are breaking changes in the WebRTC implementation.

-_Recommendation_: Keep all the methods that deal with the WebRTC API and events in a dedicated module.
+> Keep all the methods that deal with the WebRTC API and events in a dedicated module.
 Propagate your own events or state models in your views to not rely on WebRTC.
 This will simplify your development by putting in place a strong "API" between your views and your modules based on your business part and not based on WebRTC.

 ## Encapsulate and enrich WebRTC